 Image: Villy Fink Isaksen

-Germany in south.
+Germany.
 The last dependencies of Denmark are the Faroe Islands and Greenland.
 The country shares maritime borders with Norway, Sweden, Poland, and the United Kingdom.

 Dannebrog - the Flag of Denmark